 First time using mesh coils?
 Unsure how to proceed?
 Fear not – check out VapeBeat’s guide on how to prime mesh coils

-Out of these two, I’d 100% go with the FireLuke Mesh if you’re in the market for a new vape tank.
+Out of these two, Falcon King Tank if you’re in the market for a new vape tank.

-I own both, and the FireLuke Mesh is LEAGUES ahead of the TFV12 Prince for flavor and overall performance.
+I own both and the Flacon King is WAY better for flavor and overall performance.

 Mesh Coil Pros